 This generation of employees values feedback more than any other generation: recognition and appreciation are important drivers of motivation.
 Constructive criticism on the other hand is vital as well, since it contributes to their development.
 So offering a professional, transparent performance management cycle is key in creating a positive employer brand.

 - Career transition

-A number of things can lead to having to let go employees, but whether it’s due to organizational circumstances (e.g. a restructuring) or something related to the employee (e.g. underperformance) it is crucial for a company to show it cares for its people.
+A number of things can lead to having to let employees go, but whether it’s due to organisational circumstances (e.g. a restructuring) or something related to the employee (e.g. underperformance) it is crucial for a company to show it cares for its people.
 Offering employees outplacement support when transitioning in their careers contributes heavily to the EVP.